danielsaidi/DocumentKit/README.md

 ## Demo Application

-The demo app lets you explore the library with iOS, macOS, and visionOS.
+The demo app lets you explore the library with iOS.
 To try it out, just open and run the `Demo` project.